Groundswell of support, a happy energy: Eight hours with the Bharat Jodo Yatra in Ballari

 But the people in the media would do well to remember that they cannot ignore what is happening on the ground for long.
 Rahul Gandhi is going to the people directly, and you cannot fool people who see it for themselves.

-Abhilash Prabhakaran is a former journalist who now works as a communication professionals.
+Abhilash Prabhakaran is a former journalist who now works as a communication professional.

 Also read: